Chapter 16:

 “What do you mean by that?”
 Rionriv immediately asked.

 “What?
-You some sort of triopless weirdo?”
+You some kinda triopless weirdo?”

 “We’re not hungry!”
 Rionriv protested.

 Yet, as though triggered by the prospect of nourishment, both Aesandoral and Sharzin’s stomachs released audible growls.
+Rionriv shuddered at this sound before rolling her eyes with an accompanying sigh.

 “Fine.
 You’re buying and talking, kid.”

 Crap.
 I thought, reaching into my pocket and fiddling with the six silver and fifteen copper coins I had found in various vermin stomachs.
+Something I had tried not to think too hard about since acquiring.

 I hope it’s not too fancy.
 Anyway, I should probably tell them my name.